mike-weiner/list-github-repositories/README.md

 ### Why are the repositories being displayed not from the correct user?

 Navigate to the page where the table is being displayed.
 Begin editing the page and examine the `[gitlist git-user=""]` shortcode on the page.
 Double check that a Github username is entered within the double quotes after `git-user=` in the shortcode.
-Please check that this is the correct user.
+Please check that this is the correct user name.

-***If you Do not include any Github user name within the double quotes OR if you remove `git-user=""` from the shortcode entirely then the repositories from user `mike-weiner` (me) will be displayed.***
+***If you do not include any Github user name within the double quotes OR if you remove `git-user=""` from the shortcode entirely then the repositories from Github user `mike-weiner` (me) will be displayed.***

 ## Screenshots